BenLauwens/ThinkJulia.jl/docs/src/chap04.md

-# Case study: interface design
+# Case Study: Interface Design

 This chapter presents a case study that demonstrates a process for designing functions that work together.